Tall Oak Weeden: National Day of Mourning, 1970

 In 1970, on the 350th anniversary of the Pilgrim landing at Plymouth Rock, Frank James, of the Aquinnah Wampanoag was asked by Governor Francis Sargent to write and give a speech at the ceremony.
 However, once James shared his speech with officials, they deemed it was "too aggressive and too extreme."
 This censorship angered local Indigenous people and helped to spark the creation of the National Day of Mourning.

 Inspired to act by the decision of the government officials, Tall Oak gathered several other Indigenous activists from the region including Frank James.
 The six originally planned their gathering to take place in Jamestown, Virginia, but later decided to hold it in Plymouth, Massachusetts, where the Mayflower landed and a statue of Ousamequin stands, overlooking Plymouth Harbor.
 Their biggest objective was to make sure the event remained peaceful, part of their mission was to enhance the relationships between Indigenous and non-Indigenous people on Cape Cod.

 The first National Day of Mourning was held on Thanksgiving 1970.
 Almost five hundred Native Americans from across the country gathered in support to hear James give a speech.

 St. David's Island, Bermuda

 In the 1980s, Tall Oak began work to reconnect members of the Pequot diaspora, dispersed throughout the Atlantic Ocean following the slave trade that followed the Pequot War in first half of the 17th century.
 On St. David's Island in Bermuda, he helped to form the St. David's Island Indian Reconnection Committee, which acted as a lead proponent for learning more, and then orchestrating a more formal connection between the communities in Connecticut and Bermuda.
 This culminated in 2002 with the inaugural reconnection.
 Tall Oak was featured on the cover of St. Clair "Brinky" Tucker's St. David's Island, Bermuda: Its People, History and Culture (2009).

+Personal

+Everett Weeden married Patricia Turner Weeden (Mashpee Wampanoag).
+They had several children, including David Weeden (Mashpee Wampanoag), who serves as the tribal historic preservation officer for the Mashpee Wampanoag Tribe.
+Everett Weeden's grandson is Brian Weeden, the chairman of the Mashpee Wampanoag Tribe.